-- (a) A transfers [Ulipur] to B on condition that he does not many C, B imposes an easement on Sultanpur.
-Then B marries C, B's interest in Sultanpur ends, and with it the easement its extinguished. - (b) A , in 1860, let [Ulipur] to B for tlirty years from the date of the lease.
-B, in 1861, imposes an easement on the land in favour of C, who enjoys the easement peaceably and openly as an easement without interruption for twenty-nine years.
-B's interest in 3[Ulipur] then ends, and with it C's easement. - (c) A and B, tenants of C, have permanent transferable interests in their respective holding.
-A imposes on his holding an easement to draw water from a tank for the purpose of irrigating B's land, B enjoys the easement for twenty years.
-Then A's rent falls into arrears and his interest is sold.
-B's easement is extinguished. - (d) A mortgages [Mipur] to B, and lawfully imposes an easement on the land in favour of C in accordance with the provisions of section 10.
-The land is sold to D in satisfaction of the mortgage-debt.
+- (a) A transfers Sultanpur to B on condition that he does not marry C. B imposes an easement on Sultanpur.
+Then B marries C. B?s interest in Sultanpur ends, and with it the easement is extinguished. - (b) A, in 1860, let Sultanpur to B for thirty years from the date of the lease.
+B, it 1861 imposes an easement on the land in favour of C, who enjoys the easement peaceably and openly as an easement without interruption for twenty-nine years, B?s interest in Sultanpur then ends, and with it C?s easement. - (c) A and B, tenants of C, have permanent transferable interests in their respective holdings.
+A imposes on his holding an easement to draw water from a tank for the purpose of irrigating B?s land.
+B enjoys the easement for twenty years.
+Then A?s rent fall into arrear and his interest is sold.
+B?s easements is extinguished. - (d) A mortgages Sultanpur to B, and lawfully imposes an easement on the land in favour of C in accordance with the provisions of section 10.
+The land is soled to D in satisfaction of the mortgage debt.
 The easement is not thereby extinguished. - 38.
-Extinction by release.
+Extinction by release

 An easement is extinguished when the dominant owner releases it, expressly or impliedly, to the servient owner.